rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - liaise with other organizations to communicate the RUCS mission, obtain funding, coordinate events with other students groups, etc
 - set meetings and establish timelines
 - help keep RUCS documentation up-to-date and communicate important updates and deadlines to RUCS stakeholders

 ##### Application

 To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send

 - a CV/resume, and
 - a cover letter

-to rucsuoft@gmail.com by November 5th.
+to rucsuoft@gmail.com by October 16th.